Your guide to DC dining with a riverfront view in this evolving neighborhood

 Former RAMMY Chef of the Year Cathal Armstrong specializes in Filipino, Thai and Korean cuisines at Kaliwa, a lively restaurant that pairs waterfront views with eclectic Asian cooking.
 The menu is segmented by cuisine, so make sure you experience the tantalizing flavors that each country offers.

-There's also Jenny’s at the Wharf, which cooks up a full slate of Asian cuisine, from banh mi to wok specialties.
 And what would waterfront dining be without oysters?
 Slurp down bivalves at local favorites Hank’s Oyster Bar and Rappahannock Oyster Bar.
 But that’s not all – there are plenty more dining destinations you can expect to find at The Wharf.

 Grab Lunch or Dinner from a Barge